 The term "full comprehensive center" denotes a project that is large in scope and in impact.
-Full comprehensive centers in a traditional afterschool model can be thought of in terms of size and scope of building "schools within schools."
 21st CCLC funds support full comprehensive centers.
-Be sure that your community is ready and able to build and maintain a full comprehensive center
+Be sure that your community is ready and able to build and maintain a full comprehensive center.

-A Full Compreh ensive Center Area Larger school example (n>80 students) school year and summer combined Small school example (n<80 students) school year and summer combined Summer Programs of programming days 150-200 150-200 25+ Number of daily programming hours 2-3 2-3 4-8 of weeks 32+ school year 5+ for summer 32+ school year 5+ for summer 5 (required minimum) regular attendees 32%-50% of program attendees 32%-50% of program but should be higher At least 25% of school population attendees in the program 50% of total school population 50%-100% At least 25% of school population % free and reduced lunch and IEP attendees served Same or higher than the school average Same or higher than the school average Same or higher than the school average Suggested start-up cost range \$50,000-\$135,000 \$35,000-\$80,000 and likely teamed with other sites to form a multi-site project
+Area Larger school example (n>80 students) school year and summer combined Small school example (n<80 students) school year and summer combined Summer Programs of programming days 150-200 150-200 25+ Number of daily programming hours 2-3 2-3 4-8 of weeks 32+ school year 5+ for summer 32+ school year 5+ for summer 5 (required minimum) regular attendees 32%-50% of program attendees 32%-50% of program but should be higher varies attendees in the program 50% of total school population 50%-100% varies % free and reduced lunch and IEP/504 attendees served Same or higher than the school average Same or higher than the school average Same or higher than the school average Suggested start-up cost range \$50,000-\$135,000 \$35,000-\$80,000 and likely teamed with other sites to form a multi-site project